• Skip to primary navigation

 Jump to Recipe Print Recipe

 These are the best paleo blueberry pancakes!
-So light and fluffy they are so easy to make and are ready in just 10 minutes!
-Made with almond flour, coconut flour and tapioca flour these pancakes are also gluten free and dairy free.
-They are perfect for weekend breakfasts or brunch and they also freeze really well.
+So light and fluffy they are really easy to make and are ready in just 10 minutes!
+Made with almond flour, coconut flour and tapioca flour these pancakes are also gluten-free and dairy-free.

 A stack of paleo blueberry pancakes with syrup being poured on them.